 Could you go to prison for a Grievous Bodily Harm offence?

 As grievous bodily harm is deemed to be a significant crime, you are likely to be imprisoned if convicted.
 The sentence will depend on what the mitigating factors are of your case.
-The sentence you are handed could be as little as six months, or it could be life imprisonment.
+The sentence you are handed could be as little as twelve months, or it could be life imprisonment.

 What mitigating factors may be considered in sentencing?

 If found guilty, your sentence will depend on your involvement, the seriousness of the crime, whether there were weapons used and the extent of the attack.

 Your mitigation can be crafted by an expert criminal solicitor.
 Mitigation for these serious offences requires an advanced level of planning and research and, usually, we will for example:

 consider sentences imposed in past similar cases, to find an argument for the most lenient sentence